3 Things I Learned From The Dalai Lama That Helped Me Heal From Trauma

 According to Karen Hall, PhD., “Science has now shown that devoting resources to others, rather than having more and more for yourself, brings about lasting well-being.”

-How can you be kind to others?
-There are a couple of ways: give when you see some in need of a helping hand, be openly happy for others when they succeed at something, and being honest yet gentle.
+There are a couple of ways: give when you see someone in need of a helping hand, be openly happy for others when they succeed at something, and be honest yet gentle.

 Envisioning a better future

-Writing about my trauma and reading how it inspires or speaks to others has been a significant factor in my healing process.
+Writing about my trauma and reading how it inspires or speaks to others has been a meaningful factor in my healing process.